 There are also a few downsides as well

-- The emails are a lot less visual than other tools and more text-based
+- The emails tend to be a lot less visual than other tools and more text-based

-- The free plan doesn’t include any of the automated features so you can’t send any automated emails
+- The free plan doesn’t include any of the automated features so you have to do a lot of things manually

 Conclusion